International Student Support

 Contact us if you have any questions relating to your health insurance, college programs or regulations, study permit, living and working in Canada, or other concerns.
 International Education will answer your questions and recommend resources or services.

-Academic advisors help you to plan your academic program, understand college policies and procedures and find and use campus resources.
-MHC provides academic advising specific to the needs and concerns of international students.
-To book an appointment with an academic advisor call (403) 529-3819 or email firstname.lastname@example.org.
+Academic Advising is an interactive process where advisors provide students with information on course selection, college policies and procedures and make referrals to student support services.
+MHC provides academic advising specific to the needs and concerns of international students. ook an appointment with an academic advisor here: Book Online (mhc.ab.ca)

 For information on co-op work permit requirements for MHC programs, please visit www.mhc.ab.ca/InternationalStudents/CWP.

-Cultural activities are offered at least once a month.
-International students are given the opportunity to experience local sites, activities and culture first hand through numerous activities and field trips.
-Activities have included sports such as hockey, curling, bowling and skiing or events that include rodeos, jazz festivals, food fairs and live theatre shows.
-Field trips to the beautiful parks and natural places that make Alberta special are also offered.
+Cultural activities are offered each semester.
+International students are given the opportunity to experience local sites, activities and culture first hand through activities and field trips.
 These activities are offered free of charge to students.

 Immigration advising will be provided by RCIC & RISIA certified staff within the RISIA (Regulated International Student Immigration Advisor) scope of practice.